Thure Kumlien: Career

 Kumlien's life work constituted a rich personal herbarium and an important collection of birds.
 He began with a collection acquired by the Boston Society of Natural Sciences in 1854, and expanded his reach to Europe, sending specimens to such scientists as Elias Magnus Fries of Uppsala and Thomas Mayo Brewer.
 He also kept up correspondence with Spencer Fullerton Baird, Edward Augustus Samuels, and others.
 Kumlien was described by no less a luminary than Louis Agassiz as the world's foremost authority on the identification of birds' nests.
 Combined with his modesty, his collecting and correspondence made him more widely known to fellow scientists than to his neighbors.
 In spite of the recognition and the regard he received from the scientific community, he lived in tight financial circumstances nearly all of his life.

 Through the efforts of Rasmus Bjørn Anderson, Kumlien accepted a position in the faculty of Albion Academy, in Albion, Wisconsin.
 From 1867 to 1870, he taught not only botany and zoology, but also foreign languages; he left when financial turmoil hit the college.
 He took a position with the State of Wisconsin in 1870, collecting specimens for the University of Wisconsin in Madison and the teacher training school (the university's collections were destroyed in a fire in 1884).
 From 1881 to 1883, he worked for the Wisconsin Natural History Society as taxidermist and conservator of its collections.
+He edited the exsiccata-like series Plantae Visconsinenses.

 In 1883, the Natural History Society's collections were transferred to the Milwaukee Public Museum, and Kumlien began working for the museum in the same capacity, which enabled him to pursue his naturalist studies year round.
 He became a member of the American Ornithologists' Union the year it was founded (1883).
 He died in 1888, most likely as a result of exposure to preservatives used on bird specimens sent from South America.
 He is buried at Sweet Cemetery, in Albion.
 His work can still be viewed at numerous museums in Europe and America.